After you create a Dataproc Metastore service, you can attach either of the following to use the service as its Hive metastore:

 is in the format

-You'll need to reference the project number of the cluster project.
+You must reference the project number of the cluster project.

 To find the project number: